xsj3n/perplex/README.md

 ---
 ![example_perplex](https://github.com/user-attachments/assets/ed9c3328-4885-4e55-b61f-5211a95c6869)

-This is basically just a CLI tool for interacting with perplexity.
+A simple CLI tool for interacting with perplexity.

 ## How does it work?
 ---